-- A review of the decision by a Senior Manager agreed by both the officer and CSIRO; and - A focus on a timely and expeditious review, with the objective of resolving the matter within 14 days.
+- A review of the decision by a Senior Leader (defined as a Research Director, Science Director, Facilities Program Director, Service Program Director, Deputy Director) agreed by both the officer and CSIRO; and - A focus on a timely and expeditious review, with the objective of resolving the matter within 14 days.

-The informal review process will not preclude an officer or CSIRO from invoking the formal appeal process referred to in clause 39.8, prior to the conclusion of the informal review.
+The informal review process will not preclude an officer or CSIRO from invoking the formal appeal process referred to in clause 40.8, prior to the conclusion of the informal review.

-- 39.8 Formal Reclassification Appeal Process - (a) Formal appeals will be considered by a Reclassification Appeal Committee which will provide a report and recommendations to the Business Unit Leader.
+- 40.8 Formal Reclassification Appeal Process - (a) Formal appeals will be considered by a Reclassification Appeal Committee which will provide a report and recommendations to the Business Unit Leader.
 The officer will have the opportunity to address the Committee. - (b) The Business Unit Leader shall review the report by the Committee, make a decision, and inform the parties in writing within 14 days of receiving the report from the Appeal Committee.

-40. SUPERIOR PERFORMANCE RATING
+41. SUPERIOR PERFORMANCE RATING

-40.1 This reward category applies to officers at a career plateau.
+- 41.1 This reward category applies to officers at a career plateau. - 41.2 A Superior Performance Rating means that an officer at a career plateau has demonstrated superior achievement relative to other officers in their functional area at their current classification level in the preceding 12 months.
+While the officer must have significantly exceeded the objectives for that assessment period, in doing so they have not met the requirements for reclassification and it is not foreseeable that they would do so for the subsequent 12 months. - 41.3 Officers at a career plateau in CSOF Levels 1 to 8 who receive a Superior Performance Rating may be awarded a special lump sum payment in July following the year of the assessment.
+The amount of the lump sum is equal to 7% of the officer's annual salary.

-- 40.2 A Superior Performance Rating means that an officer at a career plateau has demonstrated superior achievement relative to other officers in their functional area at their current classification level in the preceding 12 months.
-While the officer must have significantly exceeded the objectives for that assessment period, in doing so they have not met the requirements for reclassification and it is not foreseeable that they would do so for the subsequent 12 months. - 40.3 Officers at a career plateau in CSOF Levels 1 to 8 who receive a Superior Performance Rating may be awarded a special lump sum payment in July following the year of the assessment.
-The amount of the lump sum is equal to 7% of the officer's annual salary. - 40.4 Officers at a career plateau in CSOF Levels 1 to 8 who receive a Superior Performance Rating and who do not receive a lump sum, will be placed on the premium step for their level (a premium step will have the value of 107% of the annual rate at the career plateau).
+- 41.4 Officers at a career plateau in CSOF Levels 1 to 8 who receive a Superior Performance Rating and who do not receive a lump sum, will be placed on the premium step for their level (a premium step will have the value of 107% of the annual rate at the career plateau).
 Placement on a premium step will be approved for 27 fortnights.
-At the end of that period, the officer will return to the salary point held prior to the award of the Superior Performance Rating. - 40.5 Officers who have received a Superior Performance Rating are not precluded from receiving one in subsequent years, providing they again satisfy the criteria. - 40.6 The Superior Performance Rating applies only to officers at a career "plateau".
+At the end of that period, the officer will return to the salary point held prior to the award of the Superior Performance Rating. - 41.5 Officers who have received a Superior Performance Rating are not precluded from receiving one in subsequent years, providing they again satisfy the criteria. - 41.6 The Superior Performance Rating applies only to officers at a career "plateau".
 It is not a substitute for promotion.